- Professor Kevin Burrage

 Professor Burrage has made very significant contributions in Computational Mathematics and Computational Systems Biology.
 Professor Burrage has co-authored over 200 research papers and has written one book on Parallel and Sequential methods for Ordinary Differential Equations (OUP 1995).
 In the last ten years he has made very significant contributions in the field of Computational and Systems Biology (with a focus on the role of noise in Biological systems in his Federation Fellowship).
 In this setting Professor Burrage has addressed challenging problems in genetic regulation and cellular kinetics through sophisticated stochastic multi-scaled modelling and simulation incorporating intrinsic and extrinsic noise.
 His Computational Biology research has appeared in journals with high impact factors, such as Nature Genetics (24.695), PNAS (10.452), Molecular and Cellular Biology (7.822), PLOS Computational Biology (6), BMC Bioinformatics (5.423), Bioinformatics (6.019), Biophysical Journal (4.585), Progress in Biophysics and Molecular Biology (4.551), Proteins (4.429) and the Journal of Chemical Physics (3.105).

-Professor Burrage has in the last five years been fully engaged in both the ARC Centre in Bioinformatics and the ARC Centre for Complex Systems.
+Professor Burrage was in both the ARC Centre in Bioinformatics and the ARC Centre for Complex Systems.
 He is now a CI in the ARC Centre of Excellence ACEMS.

 From 2003-2008 he was a Federation Fellow of the ARC.

 He has an H index of 33 with 9 journal publications having been cited 100 times or more and 19 journal publications being cited 50 times or more (Harzing’s Publish or Perish).